 - If the spouse being asked to pay is able to pay

-For more information, go to the Department of Justice website on spousal support.
+For more information, see the Department of Justice website on spousal support.

 Many couples come to an agreement about spousal support without going to court.
 Agreements that are filed with the court can be enforced — they have the same force as a court order.
 They can also be set aside (cancelled) if the situation changes.